 Correction on 38 cities with data errors

-Shortly after publishing, we had to remove 38 cities in our “Europe One Degree Warmer” investigation, after finding errors in the data.
+Shortly after publishing One Degree Warmer on September 24, 2018 (Monday), we had to remove 38 cities in our “Europe One Degree Warmer” investigation, after finding errors in the data.
 Among them were Kiruna, previously reported to have the biggest temperature increase in Europe, and many other Nordic cities.
 As a result some of the most striking headlines in the reporting turned out to be overblown, or even false.

 The mistake was identified on Tuesday, a day after publication.
 Data for 38 locations had been collected on a different machine from the rest and had not been properly checked.
-The methodology for all cities was to use the ERA-20C database for the period 1900–1978, the ERA-interim database for the period 1979–2017 and to correct the first time series using the second one (the code used for the reconciliation is available in a Jupyter Notebook).
+The methodology for all cities was to use the ERA-20C database for the period 1900–1978, the ERA-interim database for the period 1979–2017 and to correct the first time series using the second one.
+The code used for the reconciliation is available here: https://gitlab.com/edjn/onedegreewarmer_method/blob/master/method.md.
 For the 38 locations with erroneous data, the reference data for the period 1979–1998 was ERA-20C’s (instead of ERA-interim’s) and no reconciliation had taken place.
 The result was that some locations were shown to be warming much more rapidly than they actually were, sometimes by more than two degrees Celsius.
 (The data for the 520 other locations was correct).

-Unfortunately, no copy of the original weather files (called GRIB after their file format) were kept on our machines, so that we had to redownload the original data from ECMWF’s servers, which took close to 50 hours.
+Rerunning the analysis to nail down the issue took close to 50 hours.
 We spent that time contacting news outlets outside our network that had written stories based on our data, to let them know that they could expect a correction.

 The correct data was re-published on this site on Friday, 28 September, slightly less than 70 hours after the incident was confirmed.